Brockton, Massachusetts: Sports

+Based at Campanelli Stadium, the Brockton Rox are a professional baseball team competing in the Frontier League.
+The team began play in 2024 as the New England Knockouts, and changed their name in January 2025.

-Based at Campanelli Stadium the Brockton Rox play in the Futures Collegiate Baseball League (FCBL).
-From 2003 through 2011 the team was a member of the independent professional Can-Am League but in 2012 decided to join the amateur FCBL.
+An earlier Brockton Rox team played in the Futures Collegiate Baseball League (FCBL).
+From 2003 through 2011, the team was a member of the independent professional Can-Am League, then in 2012 joined the amateur FCBL.
 Collegiate players on FCBL teams, who are looking for more experience and scouting exposure, are offered non-paid playing opportunities.

 Government

 On the national level, Brockton is a part of Massachusetts's 8th congressional district, and has been represented since January 2013 by Stephen Lynch.